14 Doctor Resume Examples, Templates, and Writing Tips for 2025

 The structure is your plan of HOW you are going to write.
 A proper structure will save time for the reader and make the relevant information stand out.

-Apart from the main resume structure, the formatting of your resume is also important.
+Apart from the main resume structure, the formatting of your resume is also necessary.
 Here are the things you should consider:

 • Microsoft Word or PDF is the preferred format for resumes.
 However, refer to the job description as to how they expect it